Waltham Chase: Amenities

 It has a Methodist church; the local Anglican church, St John the Baptist, is located at Shedfield.
 The parish of Shedfield includes Shirrell Heath, Waltham Chase and Shedfield.

-The village has one inn, The Black Dog.

-There are stables, several farms and a number of small businesses in the village, including Robin Appel Ltd, an independent grain merchant, What The Pup and The Dog Room in Sandy Lane, the local dog groomers.

 Demographics

-According to the ONS (from the 2011 census) the population of the whole Winchester LSOA (Lower Layer Super Output Areas) - "Winchester 012F" area which includes both Waltham Chase and most of Shirrell Heath was 1,481, with 579 households.
+According to the ONS (from the 2021 census) the population of the whole Winchester LSOA (Lower Layer Super Output Areas) - "Winchester 012F" area which includes both Waltham Chase and most of Shirrell Heath was 2,830.

 Places of interest

 There is an SSSI site (unit ID 1007744) within the village, Waltham Chase Meadows - "one of the best examples in the county of dry neutral unimproved pasture."

 Across the road from the Moors Nature Reserve is the Chase Mill, which was still in use in 1957.
 This mill has been featured on a television restoration programme - Salvage Squad - which first aired on Channel 4 in January 2003.